 He owned a pony named "Derby" which he used to ride to visit his parents when he was a schoolboy.

 In 1826, Davy, along with Sir Stamford Raffles and other scientists, collectors, and gentlemen, founded the Zoological Society of London (ZSL).
-This society was established with the purpose of forming a collection of animals for the advancement of zoological knowledge1.
+This society was established with the purpose of forming a collection of animals for the advancement of zoological knowledge.

 The Zoological Society of London obtained a lease on an area of Regent's Park in 1826 and appointed Decimus Burton to design the gardens and animal accommodations.
 Although Raffles died shortly after the society's founding, Davy continued to be involved in its early development.